ethanshry/Kraken/documentation/Report.md

 Components of the `app` section describe metadata about the application, while fields of the `config` section describe important configuration aspects of your deployment.
 More details about these fields are available on the `info` screen in the platform interface, and the config field format is implemented in the `crate::deployment::shipwreck` module.

 From there, you simply need to access the `deployments` tab of the interface, and select the appropriate URL and branch for your deployment.
-This should enable the `Create Deployment` button, from which you can spin up your deployment.
+This should enable the `Create Deployment` button, which will delegate the deployment to a worker on the platform.

 ![Deployment UI Example](./images/deployment_url_and_branch_ok.png)